bootstrapworld/curriculum/lessons/functions-can-be-linear/langs/en-us/slides.md

 {layout="Launch"}
 # Slope and y-Intercept from Tables

-Try extending the second table (below) and filling in the missing rows to find the slope and y-intercept.

 @table{5}
 | x |  2 | 5 | 8  | 11
 | y |  3 | 9 | 15 | 21

+Try extending the second table (above) and filling in the missing rows to find the slope and y-intercept.

 What strategies did you use to extend the table?